Vaccines: two centuries of scepticism

 Opponents objected on religious grounds, raised concerns over the dangers of injecting animal products, and claimed individual freedoms were being infringed.

-A "conscience clause" was introduced in 1898 allowing sceptics to avoid vaccination.
+Such was the clamour that a "conscience clause" was introduced in 1898 allowing sceptics to avoid vaccination.

 1885: Pasteur and rabies